Features in Detail

 Push-based WebSocket channels.
 Zero-copy serialization.
 Scales to hundreds of concurrent tool calls per second.

-• +Rate limiting (10 req/sec) for DoS protection on injection endpoints
+- +Rate limiting on injection endpoints for DoS protection

 Code Preview Pane